clockworksoul/mediawiki/README.md

-# mediawiki
+# Mediawiki

-A Go SDK for MediaWiki
+A Go SDK for MediaWiki.

+I made this mostly for personal use, so it has some... quirks.
+Eventually I'll productionize this, but that time isn't now.